-The design probability distribution of mean-hourly wind speed and wind direction at reference height is shown for Pearson International Airport in Figure 5.
-Both annual and seasonal distributions are shown.
-From this it is apparent that winds can occur from any direction, however, historical data indicates the directional characteristics of strong winds are north through west to southwest and said winds are most likely to occur during the winter and fall seasons.
+The design probability distribution of mean-hourly wind speed and wind direction at reference height is shown for Billy Bishop Airport in Figure 5.
+Both annual and seasonal distributions are shown understanding Billy Bishop airport realises a more significant wind climate, in comparison to Pearson.
+From the Billy Bishop Wind Roses it is apparent that winds can occur from any direction, however, historical data indicates the directional characteristics of strong winds are from the east as well as west through southwest and said winds are most likely to occur during the winter and fall seasons.
+In comparison, the Pearson wind climate is dominated by north through west to southwest winds with a far less significant easterly component.